BOARD OF DIRECTORS

 Chairman / Director

-Adj A/Prof Audrey Looi trained in Oculoplastics at the Singapore National Eye Centre from 2001 to 2002.
-At the University of British Columbia, she completed her fellowships in Oculoplastic, Orbital and Ocular Pathology under the supervision of Prof Peter Dolman, Prof Jack Rootman and Prof Valerie White respectively, returning to Singapore in 2004 with a Best Fellow research prize.
-She was appointed Head of the Oculoplastic Service as well as Clinical Director of the General Eye Clinic at the Singapore National Eye Centre.
-She continues to sit on the executive and outpatient committees that manage the centre’s clinical operations.
-Dr Looi is also a Visiting Consultant at the Kandang Kerbau Women’s and Children’s Hospital, Changi General Hospital and the National Neuroscience Institute.
+Dr Audrey Looi trained in Oculoplastics at the Singapore National Eye Centre.
+She completed her fellowships in Oculoplastic, Orbital and Ocular Pathology at the University of British Columbia under the supervision of Prof Peter Dolman, Prof Jack Rootman and Prof Valerie White respectively, returning to Singapore in 2004 with a Best Fellow research prize.
+She served as Head of the Oculoplastic Service as well as Clinical Director of the General Eye Clinic at the Singapore National Eye Centre from 2007 to 2016 and 2009 to 2019 respectively.
+She was appointed Adjunct Associate Professor at the Duke-NUS Graduate Medical School from 2012 to 2019.
+Dr A Looi is currently the Medical Director of Ava Eye Clinic.

-Adj A/Prof Looi has published widely in oculoplastic journals and is a reviewer for Ophthalmology, Ophthalmic Plastic and Reconstructive Surgery and Canadian Journal of Ophthalmology journals.
-She serves the Royal College of Ophthalmology (Edinburgh) as an examiner and also participates in Ophthalmology MMed and Exit examinations conducted at the National University of Singapore.
-Dr Looi was elected Treasurer of the Asia-Pacific Society of Oculoplastic and Reconstructive Surgeons from 2006 to 2010 and Vice-President of the society from 2012-2014.
-She remains on the council of the society and serves as Editor of the society’s newsletter, iPlastic.
+Dr Looi serves as an examiner with the Royal College of Ophthalmology (Edinburgh) and the National University of Singapore.
+She was elected Treasurer of the Asia-Pacific Society of Ophthalmic Plastic and Reconstructive Surgery from 2006 to 2010 and Vice-President of the society from 2012-2014.
+She served as Editor of the society’s newsletter, iPlastic from 2013 to 2018 and was re-elected First Vice-President of the society in December 2018.
+She is the First Vice-President of the Singapore Society of Ophthalmic Plastic and Reconstructive Surgery.
 Dr Looi is a founding Board Director of iC2 PrepHouse, a charity set up in Singapore in 2011 to provide programmes that enable greater independence of children with low vision as well as their continued education in mainstream schools.

 Director / Company Secretary